 With the coronavirus outbreak, nature of eSports has also changed dramatically.
 The lines between live streaming and esports have become blurred.
 As the pandemic raged on, viewership spiked significantly across live-streaming platforms.
 The esports market may have not performed as well at this time but there was a lot of growth in markets where there had hardly been any activity in the past.

 Like traditional sports, the esports teams now have franchises, owners, endorsements, and cash prizes from winning tournaments.
-On the other hand, esports betting is gaining recognition, so finding the best odds online is not tough when you have succor like safebettingsites.com to help you with finding the safest betting sites.
 All of this contributes to their annual revenues.
 Once the pandemic is over, esports leagues are likely to reach out to more people through game play with regional teams, similar to traditional sports leagues.
+As the popularity of esports continues to grow, there is an increasing potential for integration with other forms of entertainment, including casinos.
+Casinos have already shown interest in the esports industry due to its enormous growth potential.
+The integration of esports and casinos can extend beyond physical venues.
+Online platforms like Mega Dice Casino, for example, offer a variety of casino games that can be enjoyed alongside esports content.

 According to projections, the esports ecosystem is likely to cross $1 billion in terms of revenues.
 Money is expected to flow into the system from live event sales, media rights, sales of merchandise, and in-game purchases.
 The maximum revenues are expected to come from advertising and sponsorships.
 Currently, Europe, North America and the Asia Pacific are the biggest esports markets as far as revenues and audiences are concerned.
 According to PwC estimates, Europe will reach $138 million this year while North America will reach $300 million.
 Remaining countries make up only about 15% of the total revenues from esports.
 However, there are some potentially fast-growing regions that one should watch out for, like Latin America.
 According to estimates by PwC, revenues here are expected to reach $23 million by the next two years.